 Optional: pre-heat the mug by adding water, then boiling it in the microwave.

-Though I have an Italian Pasquini beauty that I love, I often will make my shots on a cute and tidy Nespresso machine to save time.
+Though I have a Pasquini that I love, I often will make my shots on the Nespresso to save time.

 3. Pour about 3oz or so of hot water into the mug you plan to drink from.